General

 14. |

 I need to access to patients and/or clinical samples.
-Any advice how to collaborate with relevant experts, e.g. clinicians from Hospital Authority? |
+Any advice how to collaborate with relevant experts, e.g. clinicians from Hospital Authority (HA)? |

 |

-For proposal involving data access from the Hospital Authority (HA), approval from the Central Panel on Administrative Assessment of External Data Requests of HA is required for using HA data where applicable.
+Applicants are strongly recommended to consult the field experts to improve the feasibility of proposals, in particular clinical studies and those involving human subjects.
+For proposal involving data access from HA, approval from the Central Panel on Administrative Assessment of External Data Requests of HA is required for using HA data where applicable.
 Please visit http://www3.ha.org.hk/data/Provision/Index/ for details.
+Use of Clinical Data Analysis & Reporting System for research purpose must only be conducted with written approval by appropriate Research Ethics Committee. |

 15. |